robertopreste/HmtVar/README.md

 Data offered here are only 5% of those available on the real [HmtVar](https://www.hmtvar.uniba.it), but nonetheless the system is fully functional.
 The database can be launched with `python run.py`, and will then be available at `127.0.0.1:5000`.

+## Updates

+Details about each update of the public HmtVar instance can be found in the [CHANGELOG](/CHANGELOG.md) file.
+Statistics shown in this file are referred to the public database, not the subset of data available in this repository, which is always restricted to the 5% of the total data.

 ## Citing HmtVar

 HmtVar can be cited as: